RISE-Project-STI2D/3D-Orientation-IMU-10DOF-MPU9250-Test-Grove/README.md

 I have made some change to the Arduino Sketch:

 + In order to receive the orientation & some infos, the arduino board print serial infos.
-+ I made a new var for the informations printing interval.
++ I've made a new var for the informations printing interval.

 ## Components